apify/proxy-chain/README.md

 The tunnel should be eventually closed by calling the `closeTunnel()` function.

-The `createTunnel()` function accepts an optional Node.js-style callback that receives the path to the local endpoint.
-If no callback is supplied, the function returns a promise that resolves to a String with the path to the local endpoint.
+The `createTunnel()` function returns a promise that resolves to a String with the path to the local endpoint.

 For more information, read this [blog post](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff).